thelia/thelia.github.io/en/documentation/loop/attribute.md

 outputs :
     - {name: "$ID", description: "the attribute id"}
+    - {name: "$IS_TRANSLATED", description: "check if the product is translated or not"}
     - {name: "$TITLE", description: "the attribute title"}
     - {name: "$CHAPO", description: "the attribute chapo"}
     - {name: "$DESCRIPTION", description: "the attribute description"}